 The Board took into consideration criteria such as expertise, experience, the market situation and applicable laws and regulations when considering new director appointments during the year under review.
 The Directors held one meeting for the nominations of Directors.
 The nomination committee members considered and passed resolutions recommending that all the Directors shall be retained.
-In addition, resolutions were passed pursuant to the Articles, and subject to the proposed arrangement being passed at the forthcoming AGM, that Mr. Li Kin Shing, Mr. Li Wen and Mr. Chen Xue Dao will retire and, being eligible, will offer themselves for re-election at the forthcoming AGM.
+Pursuant to the code provision A.4.3 of the CG Code, (a) having served the Company for more than 9 years could be relevant to the determination of an independent non-executive Director's independence; and (b) if an independent non-executive Director has served more than 9 years, his further appointment should be subject to a separate resolution to be approved by shareholders.